AdobeDocs/campaign-standard.en/help/channels/using/creating-an-email.md

    >
    >To be able to save your email, you first need to make some edits to the content.
 If you click **[!UICONTROL Cancel]** at this point, you will not complete the wizard and your email will not be created.

    The email dashboard is then displayed.
-For more on this, see [Approving messages](../../sending/using/preparing-the-send.md).
+It allows you to check your message and [prepare the send](../../sending/using/preparing-the-send.md).

+   The [**[!UICONTROL Edit properties]** in the upper-right corner allows you to edit the properties of the email.
+You can, for example, configure the delivery so that its label is compute at the preparation time.
+Available parameters are listed in (this section)[/help/administration/using/configuring-email-channel.md#list-of-email-properties].

    ![](assets/delivery_dashboard_2.png)